luislhg/BrightExtensions/README.md

 ### Contact

-For any questions or suggestions, please open an issue or contact luislhg (repository owner).
+For any questions or suggestions, please open an issue or contact the repository owner (luislhg).